Bin services and collection

 Council contracts waste collection services to an external company.

 Your waste collection fee includes bin repairs and replacements.
-If your bin is damaged or stolen call 02 6670 2400
+To request a replacement report it online or call 02 6670 2400

 Bin service on public holidays

 (no change on public holidays)

 Have you just moved to the Tweed?